Abbas1Hussein/adp_desktop/README.md

 [Add a brief description and usage example for the Title Bar component]

 ## Navigation

-### Navigation Appbar
-[Add a brief description and usage example for the Navigation Appbar component]

-### Navigation Sidebar
-[Add a brief description and usage example for the Navigation Sidebar component]

 ### Navigation View
 [Add a brief description and usage example for the Navigation View component]